SoftwareSystemsLaboratory/prime-commits/README.md

                         author_days_since_0
   -y Y                  Key of the y values to use for graphing.
 DEFAULT:
                         lines_of_code
-  --y-thousandths       Flag to divide the y values by 1000 --type TYPE           Type of figure to plot.
+  --type TYPE           Type of figure to plot.
 DEFAULT: line --title TITLE         Title of the figure.
 DEFAULT: "" --x-label X_LABEL     X axis label of the figure.
 DEFAULT: ""